roksanajand/Statistical-Modeling-in-Earth-Sciences-in-R/README.md

 - **Linear Regression Analysis:** Built a linear regression model to study the relationship between earthquake magnitude and station count, visualized with a regression line.
 - **Model Evaluation:** Evaluated the linear regression model using key metrics such as Residual Sum of Squares (RSS), Residual Standard Error (RSE), Proximity Coefficient (φ²), and Coefficient of Determination (R²).

+## Exercise 3
+### Creating Statistical Models

+- **Data Preparation for Statistical Modeling**
+  This section includes loading the `airquality` dataset, identifying missing values, creating a cleaned dataset by removing rows with missing data, and inspecting the structure of the cleaned dataset to ensure readiness for statistical analysis.

+- **Ozone Levels Analysis by Wind Speed**
+  Visualizes ozone levels with a boxplot excluding outliers, calculates average ozone levels for different wind speeds using both the `mosaic` package and the `aggregate()` function, and displays results as a line chart with points showing averages.

+- **Linear Regression Models by Month**
+  Creates linear regression models for each month where ozone levels predict temperature (converted to Celsius).
+Calculates and stores regression coefficients (intercept and slope) and the coefficient of determination (R²) for each model in a summarized data frame.